vi3e3e3w/RE-E-RT-revert-/README.md

 ### Does it have for gaming and teach what?
 Yes sir! and teach a lot
-This teach some people how to exchange the bit so you can have a success in computer engineering You can be good as Logic physics and more
+This teach some people how to convert the binary so you can have a success in computer engineering You can be good as Logic physics and more